Industry Articles

 Is your surgeon qualified to be called a “Specialist Plastic Surgeon”?

-Currently in Australia, it is legal for any doctor with a basic medical degree to perform surgery.
-However, only Specialist Plastic Surgeons have a minimum of 12 years medical and surgical education, including 5 years of specialist postgraduate training in plastic and reconstructive surgery.
+Currently in Australia, it is legal for any doctor with a basic medical degree to perform surgery however only specialist plastic surgeons have a minimum of 12 years medical and surgical education coupled with 5 years of specialist postgraduate training in plastic and reconstructive surgery.
 Understand the training pathway for a Specialist Surgeon by reading the “recipe for a specialist surgeon” here.

 Reconstructive plastic surgery is concerned with improving bodily function and performed on abnormal structures of the body caused by congenital defects, developmental abnormalities, trauma, infection, tumours or disease.

-Cosmetic plastic surgery is designed to improve a person’s aesthetic appearance by altering or reshaping a bodily feature whereas plastic surgery encompasses both cosmetic surgery and reconstructive surgery.
+Cosmetic plastic surgery improves a person’s aesthetic appearance by altering or reshaping a bodily feature, whereas plastic surgery encompasses both cosmetic and reconstructive.

 Information for General Practitioners

-ASPS understands that the General Practitioner’s role in advising patients seeking Plastic Surgery is critical.
-As Australia’s peak body for Specialist Plastic Surgery, ASPS is able to help you guide your patients to a Specialist Plastic Surgeon who can provide the highest level of plastic surgery care, as recognised by the Medical Board of Australia.
+ASPS understands that the General Practitioner’s role in advising patients seeking plastic surgery is critical and as Australia’s peak body for specialist plastic surgery, ASPS is able to help you guide your patients to a specialist plastic surgeon who can provide the highest level of care, as recognised by the Medical Board of Australia.

 We have also compiled reference material and questions that you can share with your patients to help them become more informed and educated about the processes involved in selecting a Specialist Plastic Surgeon and their procedure.